5 Tips for X/Twitter Influencer Marketing

 When you’re assessing potential accounts to partner with, be sure to look past the simple influencer count and investigate the kind of engagement influencers enjoy from their audience.

-Some things to ask influencers to gauge the value of a partnership might include:
+Some Twitter analytics questions to ask influencers to gauge the value of a partnership include:

 By asking these kinds of questions, you’ll build an understanding of your prospective partners that not only covers how many people you’ll get your brand in front of, but how likely each post is to bring in the kind of engagement you’re looking for.